 Ben Stiller wonders if there's more to life than being really, really, ridiculously good looking.

 Rachael Leigh Cook, Tara Reid and Rosario Dawson star in this annoying pop-music satire.

 Conspiracy Films (1996-2016)Search returned all conspiracy/corruption movies out of 1483 total rated films.

 Conspiracy theories: Big Brother, CIA, FBI, Illuminati, NWO, UFOs, aliens, 9/11, etc.

 Statistical ratings distribution of these 92 films (6.2% of total rated films):

 With enough films included, it usually approximates a bell curve with a mean near 6.5...

 (especially when considering that CRAP is 0-4 combined).

 Do you have any movie recommendations?
-A movie poll or movie list to suggest?
 Perhaps you have a complaint to file about the film ratings or 15-word reviews?
 Ladies and gentleman, one and all, feel free to air your grievances!
 There's no need to wait until the annual Festivus celebration.
 Take this opportunity to share.